sourcegraph/handbook/content/ce/customer-support-onboarding.md

 * You find that you rarely need help to get started helping a customer
 * You have continued to update product documentation and the handbook as needed
 * You have identified and made progress on a project during your focus blocks
+* You have completed values training deep dives 1-3
 * You have completed a career roadmap with your manager

 ### In order to ensure the above declarations are true, you will complete the following tasks: